fjavierlh/front-end-test/README.md

 ### `npm test`

 Launches the all tests.
-If you want run a single tests execute `npm run test /path/to/my-test.js` See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+If you want run a single test execute `npm run test /path/to/my-test.js` See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`